SUMMARY:

 NICE CXone’s Pricing

 Zoho is a cloud-based help desk platform that includes inbound call handling as part of its broader customer support suite.
-It’s known for being budget-friendly, especially for growing teams already using the Zoho ecosystem.
+It’s a great option for growing teams already using the Zoho ecosystem.

 Zoho Desk centralizes customer support across channels, including phone, email, and chat.
 While more focused on help desk functionality, it offers essential inbound call features with strong automation and reporting tools.